NVIDIA/spark-xgboost-examples/README.md

 Try one of the "Getting Started Guides" below.
 Please note that they target the Mortgage dataset as written, but with a few changes to `EXAMPLE_CLASS` and `dataPath`, they can be easily adapted to the Taxi or Agaricus datasets.

 You can get a small size datasets for each example in the [datasets](/datasets) folder.
 These datasets are only provided for convenience.
-In order to test for performance, please prepare a larger dataset by following [Preparing Datasets](/datasets/preparing_datasets.md).
+In order to test for performance, please prepare a larger dataset by following [Preparing Datasets via Notebook](/datasets/preparing_datasets.md).
 We also provide a larger dataset: [Morgage Dataset (1 GB uncompressed)](https://rapidsai-data.s3.us-east-2.amazonaws.com/spark/mortgage.zip), which is used in the guides below.

 - Building applications
     - [Scala](/getting-started-guides/building-sample-apps/scala.md)